MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroUI/images.rst

 Advantages:

--  Supports 0 & 2 alpha encoding.
+-  Supports fully opaque and fully transparent encoding.

 -  Good compression when several consecutive pixels respect one of the three previous rules.